Last Updated on July 7, 2026 by Daniel Globe

 What are the popular activities to do in Borneo during the best time to travel?

-Popular activities in Borneo during the dry season include wildlife spotting in national parks, diving and snorkeling in the clear waters, exploring the rainforest, and visiting cultural attractions.
+Popular activities in Borneo during the dry season include wildlife spotting in national parks, diving and snorkeling in clear waters, exploring the rainforest, and visiting cultural attractions.

 Are there any specific events or festivals during the best time to travel to Borneo?